Mitigation Strategies for the 2022-2023 School Year

 Students will be allowed to access missed assignments upon return, via CANVAS, and via email with teachers.
 Teachers and staff will work with families to ensure students have access to classroom assignments and are able to make up work that is missed due to illness or required quarantine.

-Community Health Data and COVID-19 Dashboard
+Community COVID-19 Health Data

 (when should sick students stay home)

 Staff and students are responsible for monitoring their health daily.
 Individuals should not enter school buildings if not feeling well, having COVID-19 like symptoms, or having been in direct contact with someone who has tested positive for COVID-19.
 In the event that a staff member or student needs assistance from the school nurse, health screenings should be conducted respectfully and in accordance with any applicable privacy laws and regulations.

 Protocols will be used to maintain social distance between individuals when possible.
 Class furniture can be spaced apart and students in the restroom at one time should be limited.

 Physical guides, such as tape on floors or sidewalks and signs on walls, will be utilized to remind individuals to follow the recommended social/physical distancing practices at the school.

 Decrease class sizes and maintain cohorts of students when possible to allow for more physical space between students in the classroom setting, and use under-utilized school rooms and outdoor learning spaces to promote physical distancing when possible.